 The cornerstone of the SAW program is a semester-long, for-credit, independent research project conducted under the guidance of a WHOI scientist or engineer.
 All WHOI researchers who are prospective SAW advisors have prior experience hosting REU students in their laboratories and understand the needs of a student working to define and complete a project in a specific period of time.

 SAW students have the opportunity to take one or two ocean science courses designed specifically for the program and can also choose from a small number of graduate courses that are modified so they can be offered for undergraduate credit.

 » MIT-WHOI Joint Program

 Semester at WHOI tuition is $20,000 and must be paid prior to enrollment.
 Upon acceptance, a $500 deposit is required to hold a position in the program and must be paid within three weeks of acceptance.

 Tuition assistance is available.
 Past awards have ranged from $5,000 to $10,000.
 Please contact email@example.com with questions.

-WHOI cannot accept federal financial aid transfers from your home institution, but may be able to accept certain loans, grants, scholarships and other aid from you.
+WHOI cannot accept federal financial aid transfers from your home institution, but it may be possible for FAFSA, Stafford, Pell and/or other scholarships to be given to you from your home institution, and then you would pay the "study-away" program (e.g., SAW Program).
+Please check with your home institution.
 Many home institutions will also require completion of a Contractual Agreement.
 Please discuss your interest in participating in the Semester at WHOI with your school’s Financial Aid Office, and contact firstname.lastname@example.org for additional information.

 Students are expected to provide their own meals.
 Breakfast and lunch are available for purchase in the Quissett Campus cafeteria on weekdays (excluding Institution holidays), and the village of Woods Hole also has many coffee shops and restaurants, as well as a large cafeteria at the nearby Marine Biological Laboratory.